 The lab has been structured by creating an international joint lab UMI 3464 (UMI – Unite Mixte Internationale in French) between Solvay and CNRS.
 Such set-up allows having two partners providing a minimum of funds and resources to the team.
 Then, a consortium agreement has been signed by all six members of E2P2L stating that the members will collaborate on research projects within the new lab.

-- Steering Committee for Solvay with key internal stakeholders (Corporate, Platforms & Global Business Units)
+- Steering Committee for Solvay with key internal stakeholders (all 9 month)

-- Steering Committee for UMI with six partners
+- Steering Committee for UMI with 6 partners (once per year)

-- Scientific Committee for UMI (consultative only regarding scientific excellence)
+- Scientific Committee for UMI (consultative only regarding scientific excellence, once per year)